RobotMirroring/robotmirroring.github.io/content/authors/David/_index.md

 2011.
 He has supervised 1 PhD thesis, two post-doc and several engineering and master students."

 interests:
--Automatic detection of human nonverbal behavior -Emotion recognition from video sequences and physiological data -Emotion recognition and elicitation for Virtual Reality scenarios -Emotional Human-Computer interaction
+- Automatic detection of human nonverbal behavior
+- Emotion recognition from video sequences and physiological data
+- Emotion recognition and elicitation for Virtual Reality scenarios
+- Emotional Human-Computer interaction
--Gesture interaction with robots and virtual environments
+- Gesture interaction with robots and virtual environments

 education:
   courses: